JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-09-02-airbnb-style-guide-chapter-06.md

 permalink: "/john-brock-js/airbnb-styleguide-section-6"
 ---

 Welcome back to my weekly [Airbnb][airbnb] JavaScript [style guide][style guide] explainer.
+[Airbnb][airbnb], the online marketplace for housing rentals, has a high quality and 'mostly reasonable' style guide for JavaScript, a programming language that adds dynamic behaviors to web browsers.
+Some of the topics in the guide are a bit advanced for beginners.
+This "Explain Like I'm 50" (ELI50) series will act as a plain English companion-guide to the [Airbnb style guide][style guide], because good design principles shouldn't be out of anyone's reach.

 The topic of the 6th section of the style guide is **strings** which are a primitive data-type which represents a  string of characters.
 Strings can be used to represent a wide variety of data, from text, to keys in objects.

 ## Section 6: Strings
 ### [6.1][6.1]: Use single quotes '' for strings.